valad47/DildoGramDesktop/.github/CONTRIBUTING.md

 # Contributing

-This document describes how you can contribute to AyuGram Desktop.
+This document describes how you can contribute to DildoGram Desktop.

 **Table of Contents**